 Charles Chafer himself has had friends go up on his own company’s flights.
 “If somehow there's something of yours on that rocket...
 There's a real fundamental, almost I would say, genetic connection to the show,” he said.
 “It's very fulfilling for the people that go through it, even if it’s just another launch.”

 THE MEMORY PICTURE

 In funeral directors’ lingo, the “memory picture” is the lasting image of a person before they’re laid, scattered, or otherwise put to rest.
 It’s lingo that typically sells expensive caskets and floral arrangements.
 For Celestis’ clients, part of that picture includes staring up into the business end of a rocket as it leaves the atmosphere.

 At around 100,000 feet—technically “near space,” just beyond the Armstrong Limit, where humans can’t survive—a sensor is triggered and the canister opens, releasing the cremains.
-According to the Ascension website’s description:
+According to the Aura Flights website’s description:

 This package costs around $2,856, but if you don’t want to watch grandma’s ashes glitter into the stratosphere, a camera-less service is available for $1,165.

-Alex Keen, Ascension’s head of communications, told Supercluster in an email that Sent into Space discussed ash-scattering services early in the company’s history, but they wanted to perfect the flight system before handling something as precarious as a mourning client.
+Alex Keen, Aura Flight's head of communications, told Supercluster in an email that Sent into Space discussed ash-scattering services early in the company’s history, but they wanted to perfect the flight system before handling something as precarious as a mourning client.